Scroll to content

 Democracy

 Democracy is embedded at our school.
 Pupils are taught to listen carefully and with concern for each other, respecting the right of every individual to have their opinions and voices heard.
 Our pupils are taught the value of respecting themselves and others around them, as well as their belongings and world around them.
 Children have the opportunity to express their opinions and ideas through our School Council, for example, which is made up of elected members from each class by pupil votes, reflecting our British electoral system and demonstrating democracy in action.
-Our robust behaviour policy, devised by the children with staff, governors and parents, involves both rewards and sanctions; children are clear about the expectations at our school as they were all involved in creating the school rules.
+Our robust behaviour policy, agreed by the children with staff, governors and parents, involves both rewards and sanctions; children are clear about the expectations at our school as they were all involved in creating the school rules.

 The Rule of Law

 The importance of laws, whether they are those that govern the class, the school or the country, is consistently reinforced through our curriculum, behaviour system and through Collective Worship.
 Each class discusses our School Rules to ensure they understand what is expected and to learn about making sensible choices; this ensures that every child is able to learn in a happy, safe environment where everyone supports one another.
 We expect our children to behave impeccably when they are on trips and visits outside of school; they are taught, through our behaviour policy, what happens if they break the rules and that the wrong choices have consequences.
-Our children are always praised for their excellent behaviour and attitude when out of school or when we receive visitors; they demonstrate respectfulness and understand justice.
+Our children are always praised for their excellent behaviour and attitude when out of school or when we receive visitors; they demonstrate respect and understand justice.

 Individual Liberty